KevinLiao159/TalkingData/README.md

 | model V3 |0.9806721|0.9811112|

-## What I have learned kaggle competition winners?
+## What I have learned from kaggle competition winners?

 __We have to understand the game before wasting time.__

 In this compeition, the data set is huge but we only have six features.
 This means that 1). we need a lot of time in feature engineering 2). feature engineering and model validation cycle would take long time (because data is huge).
 Unless we have a good team, time resource allocation is crucial in this particular competition.
-A suggested time table will be like following:
+A suggested time table will be like following [6th place solution](https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection/discussion/56283):

 * 80% feature engineering
 * 10% making local validation as fast as possible